hugerte/hugerte-vue/README.md

    ```

 ## Quick start
-Add the HugeRTE Vue component to your project using npm (or an npm-based package manager like yarn) or composer:
+Add the HugeRTE Vue component to your project using npm (or an npm-based package manager like yarn):

 ```bash
 npm install @hugerte/hugerte-vue